 - Depending on the cause of the toe walking, treatment may vary considerably.

-- Idiopathic toe walking should be monitored to see if the child “outgrows” the condition, with passive stretching, massage and desensitisation with increased sensory feedback to the heels of the feet.
+- Monitoring for idiopathic toe walking to see if the child “outgrows” the condition, with passive stretching, massage and desensitisation with increased sensory feedback to the heels of the feet.

 - Heel raises in the shoe that progressively reduce with a stretching regime and increased sensory feedback.

-- Carbon fibre plates may also be use in the shoe to prevent tip toe walking in severe habitual cases.
+- Carbon fibre plates may also be use inside the shoe to prevent tip toe walking in severe habitual cases.

-- Night splints, AFO braces or serial casting may be used if there is a reduction in calf range of motion.
+- Night splints, AFO braces or serial casting may be necessary, if there is a reduction in calf range of motion.

 - Botox therapy is used in severe cases to paralyse the calf muscles to prevent resistance to stretching, most often used with serial casting.

 - Surgical lengthening of the Achilles tendon may be necessary if conservative treatment fails.
-This is normally day surgery and done in conjunction with serial casting for 6 weeks and then a brace for the remaining numerous months.
+This is normally day surgery and done in conjunction with serial casting for 6 weeks and bracing.

 Well Heeled Podiatry has a range of treatment options for toe walker and can assess, diagnose and treat abnormalities of the lower limb, as well as ensuring you as a parent what is the appropriate age for stage developmental milestones.